angular-ui/ui-utils/modules/scroll/README.md

 ###Examples

-Currently examples consist of a sample datasource service (called 'datasource' see [application.coffee] (https://github.com/Hill30/NGScroller/blob/master/src/scripts/application.coffee)) and several pages with different ways the ui-scroll can be used.
+Examples ([look here](https://github.com/Hill30/NGScroller/tree/master/src/examples)) consist of several pages (.html files) showing various ways to use the ui-scroll directive.
+Each page relays on its own datasource service (called `datasource`) defined in the coffescript file with the same name and .coffee extension.

 I intentionally broke every rule of proper html/css structure (i.e. embedded styles).
 This is done to keep the html as bare bones as possible and leave it to you to do it properly - whatever properly means in your book.